thatgloomyafternoon/iron-gate/TO-DO.md

 - [v] Global AuthenticationManager configured with an AuthenticationProvider bean startup warning log
 - [v] TestLoginUseCase
+- [v] update all dto and requests and responses into record
 - [] use UUIDv7 instead of UUIDv4
-- [] update all dto and requests and responses into record
 - [] TestUserDetailsUseCase
 - [] TestCookieUtil
 - [] TestJwtUtil